 - S. 1694 (116th): One Small Step to Protect Human Heritage in Space Act

 - S. 4472 (116th): Ensuring Network Security Act

 Does 25 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Peters sponsors bills primarily in these issue areas:

 Government Operations and Politics (31%) Armed Forces and National Security (13%) Science, Technology, Communications (12%) Commerce (11%) Health (10%) Education (9%) Emergency Management (8%) Transportation and Public Works (7%)

 Some of Peters’s most recently sponsored bills include...

-From Jan 2015 to Apr 2016, Peters missed 5 of 404 roll call votes, which is 1.2%.
-This is on par with the median of 1.6% among the lifetime records of senators currently serving.
-ProPublica has tracked 85 explanations for these missed votes.
+From Jan 2015 to Jun 2021, Peters missed 22 of 2,061 roll call votes, which is 1.1%.
+This is better than the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.